 “I don’t have to worry about dropping my pistol and it accidentally going off!”

-This is important, so let’s repeat it: You don’t get to decide when you’ll need to use your firearm.
+Here’s the problem: You don’t get to decide when you’ll need to use your firearm.

-You will be responding to someone else’s actions.
-By definition, you’ll already be behind the eight ball.
+Now you’re facing the problem of having to pause, then figure out and correct the problem, all while an attacker is gaining ground.
 The bottom line is that you may not have the time or opportunity to prepare yourself or your equipment for the required immediate response.
 Is it possible you might see trouble coming early enough to prepare?
 Yes.
 Are you willing to bet your life on that possibility?

 There are four factors you need to think about — hard — before deciding to carry your pistol with an empty chamber.